jameshughes89/cs101/site/assignments/zombies/zombies.rst

 ============

 * My drawing looks different every time!
-   * I know, it should, it's random every time.
+   * It should, it's random every time.

 * My drawing isn't updating for each step!
    * This might be happening because it's running so fast.